By V. Peter Pitts, M.A.

 You can also see the average cost after merit at different income levels on sites such as Niche and US News & World Report.
 Compare your estimated numbers to your family budget and try to stay within your budget.

 4. Apply to colleges where you know you have a 99 percent chance of being admitted.

 It’s easy to see statistics of incoming students on sites such as Cappex and Niche Many excellent colleges admit 75 to 99 percent of their applicants, especially if they’re high achieving.

-Use College Insights to help find merit aid and schools that fit the criteria most important to your student.
+Use R2C Insights to help find merit aid and schools that fit the criteria most important to your student.
 You’ll not only save precious time, but your student will avoid the heartache of applying to schools they aren’t likely to get into or can’t afford to attend. –Road2College

 5. Apply for admission at schools with high acceptance rates as early as August or September.

 I know many college students like mine who applied in August, were admitted in September, did the Free Application for Federal Student Aid (FAFSA) in October, got their aid award in November, and received their final decision by February or March.

 NOTE: For 2023 only, the FAFSA form will not be available until December.